Greece sets up tents for stranded migrants on Lesbos, locals oppose plans

 “Moria finished,” said Zohra, a 25-year-old Afghan woman.
 “We are two days on the road, no water, no food, very cold at night.”

 The World Health Organisation said it was sending two emergency medical teams.
-Officials also said 200,000 rapid COVID-19 tests had been brought to the island to handle a possible upsurge in cases from the camp, which was placed under quarantine last week after a 40-year-old man tested positive.
+Officials also said 200,000 rapid COVID-19 tests had been brought to the island to handle a possible upsurge in cases.

-In the chaos following Wednesday’s fire, authorities have lost track of at least 35 people who had tested positive.
+In the chaos following Wednesday’s fires, authorities have lost track of at least 35 people who had tested positive.

 Writing by James Mackenzie; Additional reporting Angeliki Koutantou and Renee Maltezou; Editing by Gareth Jones